Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Strong value for the footprint
+• Strong size-to-price value

 Who it is best for:

-• People who rotate positions often
+• People who change position often

 Where it falls short: